Annual Guide to Seasonal Events

 Environmental & Coastal

-• Atlantic hurricane season officially begins on June 1, prompting preparedness advisories.
+- Atlantic hurricane season officially begins on June 1, bringing increased preparedness messaging for coastal communities.

 Summer (July – August)